Access control in Azure Data Lake Storage Gen2

 |Execute (X)||Does not mean anything in the context of Data Lake Storage Gen2||Required to traverse the child items of a directory|

-If you are granting permissions by using only ACLs (no RBAC), then to grant a service principal read or write access to a file, you'll need to give the service principal Execute permissions to the file system, and to each folder in the hierarchy of folders that lead to the file.
+If you are granting permissions by using only ACLs (no RBAC), then to grant a service principal read or write access to a file, you'll need to give the service principal Execute permissions to the container, and to each folder in the hierarchy of folders that lead to the file.